LibraryCarpentry/lc-sql/episodes/02-selecting-sorting-data.md

 ## What is a query?

 A query is a question or request for data.
-For example, "How many journals does our library subscribe to?"
-When we query a database, we can ask the same question using a common language called Structured Query Language or SQL in what is called a statement.
+For example, "How many journals does our library subscribe to?".
+When we query a database, we can ask the same question using Structured Query Language (SQL) in what is called a statement.
 Some of the most useful queries - the ones we are introducing in this first section - are used to return results from a table that match specific criteria.

 ## Writing my first query

-Let's start by opening DB Browser for SQLite and the doaj-article-sample database (see Setup).
-Choose `Browse Data` and the `articles` table.
+Let's start by opening DB Browser for SQLite and the doaj-article-sample database (see [Setup](/)).
+Click "Browse Data" and select the `articles` table in the "Table" dropdown menu.
 The articles table contains columns or fields such as `Title`, `Authors`, `DOI`, `URL`, etc.

 Let's write a SQL query that selects only the `Title` column from the `articles` table.